These Vegan Chocolate Chip Banana Pancakes are made gluten free with buckwheat flour, and only naturally sweetened. A healthy but indulgent breakfast!

 - 1/2 tsp ground cinnamon - OPTIONAL

 - 2 tsp apple cider vinegar or lemon juice

 - 2 tsp vanilla extract

-- 200 mL rice milk or other milk of choice - this is just over 3/4 cup
+- 200 mL rice milk or other milk of choice (just over 3/4 cup)

-- Place banana, buckwheat flour, coconut flour, baking powder, salt and cinnamon into a blender jug (or food processor jug).
+Place banana, buckwheat flour, coconut flour, baking powder, salt and cinnamon into a blender jug (or food processor jug).
 Pour in the rice milk, then the vanilla and the apple cider vinegar.
-Blend until you have a very thick, smooth batter; the consistency will almost be like mousse, but a bit wetter.
+Blend until you have a very thick, smooth batter; the consistency should almost be like wet, slightly runny mousse.

 - Stir the chocolate chips into the batter.
 Then, allow batter to sit for 10-15 minutes.

 - While the batter is resting, preheat a non-stick pan and add a 1/2 teaspoon of coconut oil.
 Heat the pan to a high heat.